JeremS/cljss-core/README.md

 ### 0.2.1
  - FIX: If a rule contains a list (or lazy seq) any sub rule declared here is now correctly parsed.
+ - FIX: The double newline in the output is fixed.

  - ADDED: Inline css in rules as a string.
  - ADDED: Compact style.